IC Engine Cycles MCQ Quiz - Objective Question with Answer for IC Engine Cycles - Download Free PDF

 Concept:

-The air-standard efficiency of an ideal Otto cycle is:
+The efficiency of the Otto cycle:

 Top IC Engine Cycles MCQ Objective Questions